red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 - The parties agree that the term of the Agreement will be {{term}}.
 - The Recipient agrees to, at the Discloser's discretion, destroy or return to the Discloser all Confidential Information in their possession upon the termination of the Agreement.

-## LawPatch

-- The parties agree to this document using [LawPatch language](https://github.com/lawpatch) because legalese is tedious.
-- The [LawPatch language](https://github.com/lawpatch) referenced by hyperlink is legally effective.
-Text in the hyperlink is for convenience only and is not legally effective.

 ## Necessary bureaucracy

 https://github.com/CodePact/au-components/blob/master/end_agreement.md